erikedin/Nona.jl/ISSUES.md

 - Rethink command mode, now that we know that # doesn't work as expected
 - More general command parser
 - Enable switch back to Niancat
+- Hamming guesses must be in the dictionary
+- ÅÄÖ does not work with the command parser
+- Creating a new Hamming game leads to `implement gameaction!`
+- Usage documentation